urmint/react-native-training-api/README.md

 ## Environment Variables

-The following environment variables are used in this project:
+The following environment variables are used in this project.
+An `example.env` file is provided that you can copy to `.env` to get started quickly:

 ```
 PORT=3000
 NODE_ENV=development
-MONGO_URI=mongodb://localhost:27017/react-native-training
-JWT_SECRET=react-native-training-secret-key-for-jwt-authentication
+MONGO_URI=your_mongodb_connection_string_here
+JWT_SECRET=your-secure-jwt-secret-key
 JWT_EXPIRES_IN=1d
 RATE_LIMIT_MAX=100
 RATE_LIMIT_WINDOW_MS=60000
 ```

+> **Important:** Ask your trainer or senior developer for the MongoDB connection string.
+For security reasons, the actual connection string is not included in this public repository.

 ## Project Structure